wso2/docs-is/en/docs/sample-use-cases/set-up.md

     wso2server.bat
     ```

-Note that the following appears in the command prompt after the server start.
+Note that the following log appears in the command prompt when the server starts:

 ![QSG start server]({{base_path}}/assets/img/get-started/qsg-start-server.png)

 !!! tip "Shutting down the server"
     To shutdown the server, press `Ctrl + C`.
-    Note that following log appears in the command prompt after the server shutdown.
+    Note that the following log appears in the command prompt on server shutdown.

     ![QSG stop server]({{base_path}}/assets/img/get-started/qsg-stop-server.png)

 ## What's next?

-Try out the [sample IAM scenarios]({{base_path}}/sample-use-cases/sample-scenario) to get familliar with WSO2 IS and its capabilities.
+Try out the [sample IAM scenarios]({{base_path}}/sample-use-cases/sample-scenario) to get familiar with WSO2 IS and its capabilities.